 Humanity has been around much longer than you may realise with our linage stretching back over 7 million years.
 Our history began in Africa, with the first gorillas evolving and the chimp/human lineage diverging at around this point.
 The first human ancestors to walk upright on 2 legs were called Australopithecines and lived 4 million years ago in the open Savannah.
 There have been others along the evolutionary path, branching off as we descend through the timeline.
 The woodland dwelling Paranthropus (2.7 mya), the stone tool wielding Homo habilis (2.5 mya), the first hunter-gatherer Homo erectus (1.5 mya) and so on.
 It is when we get to 350,000 years ago, we truly see our ancestors change.
 It is here, that we find our modern humans have evolved, and 200,000 years ago- Homo sapiens as we began our journey away from Africa and across the other continents.

 It is at this point our culture develops drastically, we began to bury our dead, create clothes, and create complex hunting techniques for the ever growing populations.
 And, 10,000 years ago, agriculture developed.
-Here, we can see in ancient oak the true impact our ancestors had on their landscape.
 Buried within the layers of peat we can identify corn, wheat and barley from ancient agricultural pioneers as they began to influence the landscape around them to make way for farming and room for non-emigrational groups, with first villages and animal domestication being identified back to this very point!
 Then, 5000 years ago, in china, the burning of coal began, marking the beginning of our part in the carbon story.

 In the year 1760, coal began to power the Industrial Revolution.
 This was a huge leap for Human development as we transitioned to new manufacturing processes across Europe and the United States, spewing out huge quantities of carbon dioxide into the atmosphere for the likes that have never been seen before through our planets history.
 This, has disrupted the natural carbon cycle and its equilibrium, causing climate change to begin again at an unprecedented rate.
 The use of fossil fuels, increasing agricultural needs, deforestation, urbanisation and our ever increasing population are contributing to the increase in carbon dioxide in the atmosphere.
-If we don’t make changes now, then we will surely tip ourselves over the edge and we will not be able to combat the global warming crisis.
+We need to make changes now to ensure we combat the climate emergency we face

 What we do now, will impact the future of generations, human and wildlife alike.